openml/docs/docs/Website.md

 ## Development

-To start the React frontend in developer mode, follow the installation steps above, go to `server/src/client/app` and run:
+To start the React frontend in developer mode, go to `server/src/client/app` and run:

 ``` python
 npm run start